Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/behavioural-recommendations.md

 ---
 <div class="info-badge">All request URLs in the document are relative to the application root.
 E.g. If the web application is deployed at http://10.0.0.10:8080/api and this document says to request <code>/recommend/behavioural</code>, the full URL would be http://10.0.0.10:8080/api/recommend/behavioural.</div>

 Behavioural recommendations are based on the user profile.
-They combine data on user interests with a set of configuration parameters that define weight for each factor.
+They combine the data about users' interests with a set of configuration parameters that define weight for each factor.

 Here is a simple example.
 We have two categories of articles: